alphaorderly/Storybook-Configurator/README.md

 # Storybook Configurator

-A powerful tool to set up your stories interactively and easily.
+A versatile tool to set up your components interactively and efficiently.

 ## Table of Contents